monostream/otter-docs/README.md

 ## Content Repository

 The content of Otter Docs is written in Markdown files that are stored in a separate git repository.
+The URL to this repository has to be configured in Otter Docs.
+See [Configuration](#configuration) for more information.

 The structure of the repository should follow this structure: